Giordyfish/n8n-lab/README.md

-This repository contains all the necessary material for an n8n demo focused on agents and kafka.
+This repository contains all the necessary material for an n8n lab focused on agents and kafka.